 \section{The smooth dependence and analytic dependence}

-In this section, we will show that the solution to the equation (\ref{NLS}) depends smoothly on the initial data, when $p$ is odd positive integer, which we call the algebraic case.
-To specifically illustrate this idea, we need to briefly recall the definition of Fr\'{e}chet derivative and it's higher order extension, see page 619, 627 in \cite{4}. \begin{defi} Let $U$ and $V$ be normed spaces and map $T: U\to V$ is possibly nonlinear.
+In this section, we will show that the solution to the equation (\ref{NLS}) depends smoothly on the initial data, when $p$ is an odd positive integer, which we call the algebraic case.
+To specifically illustrate this idea, we need to briefly recall the definition of the Fr\'{e}chet derivative and its higher order extension, see pages 619, 627 in \cite{4}. \begin{defi} Let $U$ and $V$ be normed spaces and map $T: U\to V$ is possibly nonlinear.
 If there exists a bounded linear operator $T'(u)\in \mathcal{B}(U,V)$, for some $u\in U$, s.t.

 for all $\Delta u\in U$, then $T'(u)$ is called the Fr\'{e}chet derivative of $T$ at $u$.
-The second order Fr\'{e}chet derivative of $T$ is defined as the Fr\'{e}chet derivative of $T'$ and so on so forth.
-Equivalently, we can express the higher order Fr\'{e}chet derivatives as multilinear maps, which provide a more explicit idea of higher order Fr\'{e}chet derivatives.
+The second order Fr\'{e}chet derivative of $T$ is defined as the Fr\'{e}chet derivative of $T'$ and so on and so forth.
+Equivalently, we can express the higher order Fr\'{e}chet derivatives as multilinear maps, which provide a more explicit idea of the higher order Fr\'{e}chet derivatives.